sashka3076/WildixEnum/README.md

 <del>I would add a map with location markers, but python folium is broken on Windows v2004, so.. no map.</del>

 ## How do I know who's vulnerable?
-Try google dork with `inurl:wildixin.com intext:"Wildix Collaboration"`, check wildixin.com on crt.sh or do a reverse ip lookup on hackertarget.com.
+Try google dork with `inurl:wildixin.com intext:"Wildix Collaboration"` or `intitle:"Kite Me" intext:"kite-chat"`, check wildixin.com on crt.sh or do a reverse ip lookup on hackertarget.com.
 Check dnsdumpster.com on Wildixin.com, or, my favorite, search on Shodan.io for `wildix-http-server`

 ![Shodan.IO findings](./wildix-http-server.PNG)